KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Last tested:** <VersionHl date="2021-02-04" />

 **Evidence:**
 Testing was done using Diona @ around 40% CRIT Rate spamming normal attacks with an R1 favonius warbow, and a Xingqiu @ around 40% CRIT Rate using normal attacks with an R1 favonius sword.
 3 minutes on average I attacked a Hydro abyss mage and a shielded cyro slime, on both characters.
 All 4 tests resulted in 0 procs.
 When shields were broken, favonius proc'd as expected \(60% chance per CRIT\).
-Shielded fatui skirmishers on the other hand, does not prevent favonius from working since it does not block DMG completely like the others.
+Shielded Fatui skirmishers on the other hand, does not prevent favonius from working since it does not block DMG completely like the others.

 **Short demonstration**: _Streamable link lost to the sands of time_